MAFA: A multi-agent framework for annotation: Results and discussion

 We also conducted a similar ablation study on the FiQA dataset to verify that these contributions hold across domains (Table \ref{tab:fiqa_ablation}).

-The ablation results on FiQA show a similar pattern, with the judge agent contributing the most to performance (8.0\%), followed by specialized examples (2.8\%).
+The ablation results on FiQA show a similar pattern, with the judge agent contributing the most to performance (6.7\%), followed by specialized (diverse) few-shot examples (2.8\%).
 This consistency across datasets reinforces the robustness of our approach.